Skip to main content

 Bringing Our Merryweather Home - Good As New

 Once promised to Bexhill Museum in 1920 after years of service to the town, Bexhill's 1895 Merryweather horse-drawn, steam powered fire engine went on its travels elsewhere, and now more than 100 years later it's finally come home.
-But it needs some love and care!

 In 1984 Chief Fire Officer Eric Whittaker arranged for the machine to be loaned to the Fire Service National Museum Trust.

-The Trust recently wound up and so we are privileged to have this amazing piece of history back with us, after a 700 mile round trip to collect it.
+The Trust wound up and so we are privileged to have this amazing piece of history back with us, after a 700 mile round trip to collect it.